ros2/ros2_documentation/source/Tutorials/Simulators/Setting-up-a-Robot-Simulation-Webots.rst

 Hence, what you get in simulation is very close to what you will observe when transferring your ROS 2 controllers to a real robot.

 webots_ros2 is a package offering an interface between ROS2 and Webots with the help of the sub-package webots_ros2_driver that you will use in this tutorial.
-There are also some other sub-packages containing demos with different robots such as the TurtleBot 3.
+There are also some other sub-packages containing demos with different robots such as the TurtleBot3.
 Such demos are detailed in the :doc:`../../Tutorials` page under the ``Demos`` section.

 This tutorial will introduce you how to create your first simulation by using a custom robot and implementing a Python plugin derived from webots_ros2_driver.